Victor Wembanyama: Early life and youth career

 Victor Nonga Wembanyama-de Fautereau-Vassel was born on 4 January 2004, in Le Chesnay, in the Paris region.
-His father, Félix, is of Congolese origin and was a track and field athlete who competed in the high jump, long jump and triple jump.
-Born in Belgium, Félix acquired French nationality by naturalisation on 10 February 2003.
+His father, Félix, was born in Belgium and is of Congolese origin.
+He was a track and field athlete who competed in the high jump, long jump and triple jump.
+Félix acquired French nationality by naturalisation on 10 February 2003.
 Victor's mother, Élodie de Fautereau, is a French basketball coach and former player.
 Wembanyama's father and mother are 6 ft 6 in and 6 ft 3 in tall, respectively.
 His older sister, Ève, plays basketball professionally, and his younger brother, Oscar, has played basketball and handball at the youth level.
 His maternal grandfather, Michel de Fautereau, played professional basketball, and his grandmother, Marie-Christine, also played the sport.

 Wembanyama played football as a goalkeeper and practised judo before focusing on basketball.
 He learned to play basketball from his mother, who was coaching youth teams.
 At age seven, Wembanyama began playing for Entente Le Chesnay Versailles, before joining the youth system of Nanterre 92 at age 10.
 He drew the attention of Nanterre in 2013 after Michaël Allard, a youth coach for the club, noticed him on the bench at an under-11 game due to his exceptional height, at 1.80 m, initially mistaking him for a coach.
 In February 2018, Wembanyama was loaned to FC Barcelona for the Minicopa del Rey, an under-14 tournament in Spain, leading his team to third place.
-He declined an offer to continue his career with Barcelona, citing that the coaches were not willing to challenge him.
+He declined an offer to continue his career with Barcelona, saying that the coaches were not willing to challenge him.